CliffordEdewor/Snort-IDS-Threat-Detection/README.md

 )
 ```

-This rule demonstrates the process of creating and validating custom Snort signatures rather than relying solely on default rule sets.
-It formed part of the broader detection engineering workflow used throughout this project.
+Rather than relying only on the default Snort rules, I created this custom signature to detect FTP authentication attempts during testing.
+The rule was validated by generating FTP traffic from the attack machine and confirming that Snort produced the expected alerts.

 Detailed installation steps are available in